English

 Unified Connection Management

-puppyone conn, or puppyone connection, is PuppyOne's unified connection management command.
+puppyone access is PuppyOne's unified access management command.
 Every external integration, including data-source sync, agents, MCP endpoints, sandboxes, and local folders, is managed through the same command family.

 Command overview